Legal requirements for cat owners

 If your cat (even if it is identified) wanders onto another person's property more than once, it may be seized and impounded.
 Council can issue an order to stop your cat trespassing and if you don't comply you can be fined.

 Some Councils require cats to be confined to their owner's property during certain hours.
 Others prohibit or restrict cats in some places.
 Check with your local council to see if these requirements apply in your area.

 Health and welfare

-Cat owners have a legal 'duty of care' to protect the welfare of their pets.
+Cat owners have a legal responsibility to protect the welfare of their pets.